Click here for the Poll of Polls archive from 2008 to 2011 inclusive.

 Pundit Poll of Polls: How we do it

-The NZ Pundit Poll of Polls is updated weekly using elements of a poll aggregation method originally developed by Nate Silver of fivethirtyeight.com.
-This poll of polls was adapted for the New Zealand context by Rob Salmond of the University of Michigan.
+The Pundit Poll of Polls is updated using elements of a poll aggregation method originally developed by Nate Silver of fivethirtyeight.com.
+This poll of polls was adapted for the New Zealand context by Rob Salmond, then of the University of Michigan.
 The details of our poll of polling method are:

 - We collect information from five polling sources: One News/Colmar Brunton, TV3/Reid Research, Fairfax / Research International, Roy Morgan, and NZ Herald/Digipoll.

 - We adjust total sample sizes to take account of the “don’t know” respondents.
 So a poll of 1,000 people with 8% “don’t know” is treated as a poll of 920 people.
 This is because all the percentages the polling firms report are only out of those 920 people.